 Proceed down Church St. (US 225 South) approximately 3 miles to the Historic Village of Flat Rock.
-Flat Rock began in the early 19th century with large summer estates built in the English manner by the affluent Charlestonians, Europeans and prominent plantation owners of the South's low country.
+Flat Rock began in the early 19th century with large summer estates built in the English manner by the affluent Charlestonians,

+Europeans and prominent plantation owners of the South's low country.
 Flat Rock is named for the large outcropping of rock that covers several acres.
 In early days, the rock was a gathering place for Indian ceremonies.
 Highway 225 passes over the center of the flat rock.
 A small portion can be seen in the parking area of the Flat Rock Playhouse.

 Approximately 2.5 miles from downtown on the right side of Hwy.
 225 is a historical marker for St. John in the Wilderness Church.
 Just past this marker, turn right onto Rutledge Drive and right again into the church parking lot.
-This English style chapel was built in 1833 as the private chapel of the Baring family.
+This beautiful English style chapel was built in 1833 as the private chapel of the Baring family.
 Deeded to the Western North Carolina Episcopal Diocese in 1836, becoming the first church of that denomination in Western North Carolina.
 A tour of the church and graveyard will prove to be very interesting.
-The church is open from 9am-4 pm, and brochures about the church are located inside the vestibule.
+The church is open from 9am-4pm and brochures about the church are located inside the vestibule.
 Turn left as you exit the church parking lot, and then right onto Highway 225 South.

 Continuing on Hwy.
-225, the Flat Rock Playhouse will be on the right.
-The Flat Rock Playhouse opened in 1940.
+225, the Flat Rock Playhouse will be on the right; turn right into the parking lot.
+The Flat Rock Playhouse opened in 1940 in the Old Highland Lake Grist Mill, converted into a theater.
 Interrupted by World War II, the theater was reorganized in 1948 as the Lake Summit Playhouse in Tuxedo, NC.
 In 1950, the Vagabond Players returned to Flat Rock to become the Vagabond School of Drama and occupied the present location.
+In

-In 1962, the North Carolina Legislature designated it as "The State Theater of North Carolina".
+1962, the North Carolina Legislature designated it as "The State Theater of North Carolina".

-Leaving the Playhouse, turn right onto US 225; at the next intersection is the old Flat Rock Post Office, now the Book Exchange.
+Leaving the Playhouse, turn right onto US 225; at the next intersection is the old Flat Rock Post Office, now the Historic Flat Rock Cultural Center and Museum.
 Colonel John Davis, who served as Sergeant Major under Andrew Jackson in the War of 1812, was commissioned as the first postmaster on June 29, 1829.

-At the stop light turn left onto Little River Road; go 100 yards, and turn left into the parking lot of the Carl Sandburg Home, National Historic Site.
+At the stoplight turn left onto Little River Road; go 100 yards, and turn left into the parking lot of the Carl Sandburg Home, National Historic Site.
 Connemara was built in 1838 by C. G. Memminger and named Rock Hill.
 Memminger served as the first Secretary of the Treasury of the Confederate States of America.
+It is rumored that the Seal of the Confederacy was buried on the grounds of Rock Hill and has never been recovered.